jpsdr/HDRTools/HDRTools - ReadMe.txt

         HDRMode = 0 :
       If set to false, the EOTF-1 step will be skipped during the linear convertion.
+      The output will not be consistant with anything standard.

+        HDRMode = 1 or 2 : no effect.

+      If both EOTF and OOTF are false, correct ouput if input is standard RGB.

       =================
       Color <> 0 :
-      The OETF SDR step will be skipped if both EOTF and OOTF are false.
+      The OETF SDR step will be skipped if both EOTF and OOTF are false => Correct output if input is standard RGB.

        Default: true (bool)